apedrolam/picgram-android/README.md

-Picgram is like a intagram app.
+Picgram is like a instagram app.
 Android Application